wrappedcbdc/cngn-typescript-library/README.md

 ### Example Usage

-Check out `src/endpoints.ts` for comprehensive usage examples of all API methods with real network UUIDs and proper parameter formats.
+See the [API Reference](#-api-reference) section above for comprehensive usage examples of all API methods with proper parameter formats.

 ## 🔒 Security Features